 (3) On receiving an application from a person under subrule (2), and any applicable fee, the Principal Registrar must give a copy of the record or transcript to the person.

-11.10 Default in relation to examination
+11.10.
+Default in relation to examination

 (1) This rule applies if a person is summoned or ordered by the Court to attend for examination, and —